-You can make a hearty, healthy, and delicious beef stew in your Instant Pot in under an hour...using frozen stew meat and fresh vegetables.
+You can make a hearty and delicious Instant Pot Frozen Beef Stew in under an hour using frozen stew meat and fresh vegetables.
 This recipe is so easy to make and perfect for a weeknight meal.

 Why I Love this Instant Pot Frozen Beef Stew

-I love this Instant Pot Beef Stew because you can use frozen or thawed beef, fresh vegetables, and a mixture of herbs and spices that make this stew irresistible.
+- I love this Instant Pot Beef Stew because you can use frozen or thawed beef, fresh vegetables, and a mixture of herbs and spices that make this stew irresistible, just like my Easy Cioppino Seafood Soup.

-Another great thing about this stew recipe is that it is kid-friendly so it's the perfect weeknight meal and can be put together in just under an hour.
+- Another great thing about this stew recipe is that it is kid-friendly so it's the perfect weeknight meal and can be put together in just under an hour, just like my Chunky Chicken Tortilla Soup.

 How to make Instant Pot Stew from Frozen Beef

-Add the rest of the ingredients and cook again: Remove the lid and add the Knorr Vegetable Mix, prepared vegetables, and 1 more cup of beef stock.
-Pressure cook on HIGH for 4 minutes, quick-release the steam, season with pepper, and serve.
+Add the rest of the ingredients and cook again: Add the Knorr Vegetable Mix, prepared vegetables, and 1 more cup of beef stock.
+Pressure cook on high for 4 minutes, quick-release the steam, season with pepper if desired, and serve.

 What is Knorr Vegetable Recipe Mix?